Jiří Trnka: Animation techniques

-Throughout his career Trnka experimented with different animation techniques, from traditional cartoons in his first shorts to animation with shadow puppets.
+Throughout his career, Trnka experimented with different animation techniques, from traditional cartoons in his first shorts to animation with shadow puppets.
 However, his preferred method, and that which gave him worldwide fame, was stop-motion puppet work.
 His carved puppet characters were animated in complex sets with an expressive use of lighting.
 In this manner he was able to realize the dream of Czech baroque sculptors to set their sculptures in motion.
-Of puppet films Trnka said:
+Of puppet films, Trnka said:

 Puppet films are truly unlimited in their possibilities: they can express themselves with the greatest force precisely when the realistic expression of the cinematographic image often faces insurmountable obstacles.

-Really Trnka was not involved so much with the animation itself, but primarily on the development of scripts and puppet making.
+Trnka was primarily involved on the development of scripts and puppet making.
 His studio had a trained team of animators, among which especially Břetislav Pojar was credited as responsible for the animation of many of Trnka's films.
 Other prominent animators from Trnka's studios were Stanislav Látal, Jan Karpaš, Bohuslav Šrámek, Eduard Hofman and Václav Bedřich.

 Although animated films with puppets had already been made before Trnka, he corresponds to the main thrust of this technique, later used in many parts of the world.
 Unlike what had been done before, Trnka chose not to alter the appearance of the dolls with artificial elements to denote their emotions but to keep it unchanged, getting his expression through changes in framing and lighting.
 According to Pojar:

 He always gave his eyes a look indefinable.
 With the simple turn of their heads, or with a change of lighting, rose smiling expressions, or unhappy, or dreamers.
 This gave one the impression that the puppet hid more than it showed, and its heart of wood stored even more.

+Vlasta Pospíšilová, who did work in A Midsummer Night's Dream said of Trnka:

+Trnka was good at telling the animator what to do in such a clear way, at least for me, since I still wasn’t very experienced, but he was really good at explaining in a calm voice, without any particular emphasis, that voice really got through to you.
+And so my beginnings were pretty good all thanks to him and his impeccable direction.
+And this was also true for the experienced animators.
+He also explained things to them... but each animator had his own sector and Trnka, or rather the Master, already knew what to assign and to whom.
+And he would assign the whole scenes to them.
+He knew how to describe, to explain in detail, the character to be animated.

 The scripts of the films were also Trnka's own work, who often used works of Czech authors (many of them related to popular folklore), as well as classics of world literature, such as Chekhov, Boccaccio, and Shakespeare.
-On some scripts he collaborated with Jiří Brdečka.
+On some scripts, he collaborated with Jiří Brdečka.

-In Trnka animated films the music also had an important role.
+In Trnka animated films, the music also had an important role.
 In all his films and several of his short films, the composer of the music was Václav Trojan (1905–1983).